Implementation for Educators Blog

 Angela M. Jack

 Implementation Resilience in the Face of Challenges Today, human service organizations grapple with many unprecedented challenges—challenges that are systemic and impact the implementation of evidence-based programs and practices with quality.
-Our most vulnerable populations–like children experiencing poverty, the disability community, and communities of color–are most affected by these organizational challenges.
-How can organizations make...
+How can organizations make their implementation efforts more effective so they can address the various needs of the communities they serve despite organizational obstacles?
+One...

 February 8, 2023